matthewcornell/peepweather/README.md

   http://stackoverflow.com/questions/2637293/calculating-dawn-and-sunset-times-using-pyephem
   fred.horizon = '-6' #-6=civil twilight, -12=nautical, -18=astronomical

-- ~ clean up forecast TABLE HTML?

-- ~ todo: forecast.html: correct way to reserve width for three weather icons?
-4em worked in Firefox but not Chrome, which wanted 5em

 - ~ update https://github.com/erikflowers/weather-icons/tree/master/css

-# Feature Requests: Active
+# Feature requests: Essential

-## Essential
 - modern appearance
     - mobile-friendly (responsive design)
     - show color and icon keys to the right, not below

+- geolocation :-).
+Here's how [Windalert](http://www.windalert.com/) does it:
+  1) home page asks location permission.
+  2) no permission: Just "Search for a location" button.
+  3) Yes permission: When available, adds a button xx.
+  City, Zip, Postal Code, Lat/Lon, Beach...

 - ? cookies: use secure?

+- ~ a checkbox controlling whether apparent or actual temp is used

-- ~ daylight: add new setting for defining hours to show - start, end (inclusive), rather than current hard-coded default: 8a-8p
+- ~ daylight: add new setting for defining which hours to show - start, end (inclusive), rather than hard-coded

-## Money to fund hosting?
+# Money to fund hosting?
 - paypal donate
 - ads

-## Maybe for fun
+# Feature requests: Maybe for fun
-- geolocation :-)
+- recently found on right - last 5 or so :-)

 - list/map AMA fields nearby :-)
   http://www.modelaircraft.org/clubsearch.aspx